AlbertoGonzalezOlmos/latex-resumes/README.md

-# latex-resumes
-repository of resume templates made in latex
+# Collection of latex templates